How you manage your feelings has a massive impact on the quality and enjoyment of your life.

-We are naturally wired to have certain responses to specific experiences, such as grief following loss, or fear in response to perceived danger.
-However, it is not uncommon for people to become ‘stuck’ in painful or troublesome feelings, along with a sense of being powerless to free themselves.
+We are naturally wired to have certain responses to specific experiences.
+These include grief following loss, or fear in response to perceived danger.
+However, it is not uncommon for people to become ‘stuck’ in painful or troublesome feelings.
+They feel powerless to free themselves.
 This is commonly the case with depression for example.
-Many people struggle to ‘keep a lid’ on anger and frustration or feel trapped in overwhelm.
+Many people struggle to ‘keep a lid’ on anger and frustration.
+They feel trapped in overwhelm.

-Importantly, the intensity, duration and broader impact of feelings are largely in our control, no matter the cards life may deal us.
+Importantly, the intensity, duration and broader impact of feelings are largely in our control.

 Make Friends With Your Feelings